romkatv/advent-of-code-2019/README.md

 ```

 The struggle to implement efficient algorithms in Zsh taught me something new about the language.
-The most important finding is that access into arrays and strings is not constant time. `v=a[i]` or
+The most important finding is that access into arrays and strings is not constant time. `v=a[i]` and
-`a[i]=v` is 2000 times faster if `a` has length 10 than if it has length 10 million.
+`a[i]=v` are 2000 times faster if `a` has length 10 than if it has length 10 million.
 In a few cases
-I sharded my strings and arrays to speed up access.
+I sharded my strings and arrays into 64-element chunks to speed up access.

 ```zsh
 # `sharded-set a i v` is the equivalent of `a[i]=v`.